Skip to main contentReserved Area

 Yes, all participants must wear an approved helmet for the entire duration of the race, regardless of the type of PolimiRide to which they are registered.

-If you don't have a helmet, you can rent one (for a fee, limited number of pieces available) and you can collect it at the Departures Village in Piacenza. (coming soon)
+If you don't have a helmet, you can rent one (for a fee, limited number of pieces available) and you can collect it at the Departures Village in Piacenza. (updates coming soon)

 Where, when and how can I pick up my race kit?

-It is possible to collect the official race jersey, bib, chip and race kit at the following places and times:
+You can collect your official race shirt, race number, headband, and race kit at the following locations and times:

-At the time of registration (for the 30 km ride) or in the week of the race (for the 74 km ride) you will receive an email with your bib number, show it to the staff to collect the race kit .
-Together with the bib, you will be given the jersey and the official race bag.
-Close to the event, you will be sent an email with dates, times and all the necessary information.
+When you register (for the 29 km ride) or during the week of the race (for the 71 km ride), you will receive an email with your race number.
+Show this when you pick up your race kit.
+Along with your race number, you will receive the official race jersey and bag.
+Shortly before the event, you will receive an email with dates, times, and all the necessary information.

 I did not receive the confirmation email with my bib number.
 What can I do?

-If you have not received the confirmation email after your registration to the 29 km try to check the Spam/Junk and if you can’t find it there, write to eventi-sport@polimi.it attaching your payment receipt.
-If you have registered for the 77 km PolimiRide, your bib number will be sent to you by email during the week of the race.
-For any information on your registration to the competitive or non-competitive 77 km PolimiRide you can send an email to polimiride@evodata.it.
+If you have not received a confirmation email after registering for the 29 km PolimiRide, please check your spam/junk folder.
+If you cannot find it there, please write to eventi-sport@polimi.it , attaching your payment receipt.
+If you have registered for the 71 km PolimiRide, your race number will be sent to you by email during the week of the race.
+For any information about your registration for the 71 km PolimiRide, please send an email to polimiride@evodata.it .

 Can I pick up the race kit for another person?